UCLA-ECEM202A/software/software/activity_recognition/README.md

-# Human Activity Recognition from IMU data using Deep Learning (Tensorflow)
+# Human Activity Recognition from IMU data using Deep Learning with Tensorflow

 This folder contains the slides and the code corresponding to a tutorial presented as guest lecture in UCLA's ECE M202A / CS M213A course on how to process IMU sensor data using deep neural networks to detect human activities.
 The files were copied from https://github.com/vikranth94/Activity-Recognition.